-- 1. Apply properties of operations as strategies to add, subtract, factor, and expand linear expressions with rational coefficients. - I can correctly apply properties of operations in order to evaluate and expand linear expressions with coefficients. - 2.
+- 1. Apply properties of operations as strategies to add, subtract, factor, and expand linear expressions with rational coefficients. - I can correctly apply properties of operations in order to evaluate and expand linear expressions with positive and negative coefficients. - 2.
 Understand that rewriting an expression in different forms in a problem context can shed light on the problem and how the quantities in it are related.
-For example, a + 0.05a = 1.05a means that "increase by 5%" is the same as "multiply by 1.05." - I can rewrite an equation or expression to form an equivalent equation or expression.
+For example, a + 0.05a = 1.05a means that "increase by 5%" is the same as "multiply by 1.05." - I can rewrite an equation or expression to form an equivalent equation or expression in order to shed light on the problem.